 FRANCE (Security threat level - )

-GREECE (Security threat level - )
+HONDURAS (Security threat level - )

-THREAT LEVEL DEFINITIONS
+THREAT LEVEL DEFNITIONS

 - Crime Rate Risk Level 1: Visitors are exposed to a minimum degree of risk due to crime.
 This does not mean that crime does not occur, but rather that visitors are rarely affected by criminal acts.
 It is still wise to observe basic security precautions.